-Case Funding for engineering studies is provided to participants to assist them in identifying energy efficiency opportunities (typically within a given price cap).
-Treatment Payments related to engineering studies should be considered a participant cost.
-Any payments made to account for the cost of the engineering study up to the cap should be considered an incentive cost.
+Case Funding for engineering studies is provided to participants to assist them in identifying energy efficiency opportunities (typically within a given cost cap).
+Treatment Any incentive payments made to account for the cost of the engineering study up to the cap should be considered an incentive cost.
+Payments related to engineering studies not included in the incentive cost should be considered a participant cost.
 Reasons In absence of the program, the customer would have to pay for the study.
 The program administrator is paying up to a certain cap for the cost of the study and is thus partially offsetting the cost to the participant.

-Example A participant completes a \$1,000 study that is 80% funded by the program administrator.
-The \$1,000 should be included as participant costs in the TRC and SC. \$800 should be included in the PAC, LC, and RIM test as an incentive costs.
-The \$1,000 should appear in the PC test on the cost side as a participant cost and \$800 incentive should appear on the benefit side delivering a net impact from the participant's perspective of \$200.
+The Energy Performance Program provides customers a modelling incentive of \$1,500 for each enrolled facility, which represents 80% of the total modeling study.
+Example The \$1,500 should be included as participant costs and benefit in the TRC and SC.
+The net cost to the participant is \$375. \$1,500 should be included in the PAC, LC, and RIM test as an incentive cost.
+The \$1,875 should appear in the PC test on the cost side as a participant cost and \$1,500 incentive should appear on the benefit side delivering a net impact from the participant's perspective of \$375.